Outdoor clothing specialist since 1964

 We only share your information in these circumstances: with agents (including credit reference agencies, credit card clearing agencies transport/logistics companies and our third-party customer services provider), if and when our company is ever sold or purchased by another company, or with outside research agencies for research about our own goods and services.
 We will never pass your data on to a third party for marketing purposes.

 If you choose or are provided with a password, you must treat such information as confidential and you are responsible for any activities that occur under your account.
 We shall not be liable for any loss or damage which may arise as a result of any failure by you to keep your password or other account information confidential.

-Information we collect may be stored and processed in and moved between any of the countries we operate in within the EU.
+Information we collect may be stored and processed in and moved between any of the countries we operate in within the EU or in the UK.
 We will comply with the General Data Protection Regulations in respect of any such transfers.

 Under the General Data Protection Regulations, you can request to access the details we hold on you (including what is being processed, where and for what purpose), to have your data rectified, to have your data moved to another organisation (for free) or to be removed from our database, by emailing firstname.lastname@example.org.

 We will provide you with an electronic copy of the data we hold on you via email as soon as reasonably possible but no longer than 1 month from the date of request.

 You also have the right to stop the collection of this information on you and delete any information we hold on you.
 If you have any further questions concerning the collection, execution or usage of your personal data, do not hesitate to contact us.
 The same applies for correction desires concerning your personal data and for revocation of agreed consents.

 If you feel your personal information has not been collected lawfully or has not been processed within the General Data Protection Regulations, you have the right to lodge a complaint with the Information Commissioners Office by visiting: https://ico.org.uk/make-a-complaint/.